-As at the balance sheet date the principal of the ZT02 bonds - issued in 2009 as eurodoniminated subordinated registered bonds in a dematerialised form - was recognised as a subordinated liability.
+As at the balance sheet date the principal of the ZT02 bonds - issued in 2009 as euro-doniminated subordinated registered bonds in a dematerialised form - was recognised as a subordinated liability.
 A total of 30,000 bonds worth EUR 1,000 each were issued.
 All the bonds were sold.
 The fixed interest rate of the bond is 250 basis points above the 10-year mid-swap rate as at 15 December 2009 and equals 5.95% p.a.
 The last coupon and the principal will fall due on 21 March 2020.

 Issued bonds are disclosed at amortised cost.
 For the calculation of fair values, the last known price on the Ljubljana Stock Exchange is taken into account.
-The price for ZT02 as at 31 December 2013 was 99% (vs. 99% as at 31 December 2012).
+The price for ZTO2 as at 31 December 2013 was 99% (vs. 99% as at 31 December 2012).

 In the event of winding-up or liquidation, liabilities arising from the above-mentioned bond issue are subordinated to net debt instruments and payable only after the satisfaction of all non-subordinated liabilities to ordinary creditors.
 These bonds may not be cashed before the maturity set by the amortisation schedule, and likewise Zavarovalnica Triglav has no right to redeem them before maturity.
-The bonds are not convertible into capital or any other form of debt.
-ZTO2 bonds were listed on the Ljubljana Stock Exchange in 2010.